Lisp-Stat/array-operations/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MS-PL License.
+The original code from Tamas Papp and Ben Dudson is licensed under the MIT license.
+Modifications by Symbolics are distributed under the MS-PL License.
 See [LICENSE](LICENSE.md) for more information.

 ## Notes

 Expect spurious warnings from SBCL related to 'deleting unreachable code' when running the tests.
 The tests it's warning about _do_ run and we haven't had the time to debug SBCL's warnings.
+See issue #4.

 <!-- CONTACT -->
 ## Contact